 Avram Piltch tells us of the newest Laptop Magazine record holder, the T440, having the longest non-slice battery life of any laptop ever tested.
 He also discusses Laptop Magazine's list of the best gadgets of 2013.

-Hosted by Avram Piltch, Online Editorial Director of LAPTOP Magazine and Tom's Guide, and moderated by Scott Ertz, The Piltch Point is a livecast covering the news of the week in the mobile space.
+Hosted by Avram Piltch, Editor-in-Chief of Tom's Hardware, and moderated by Scott Ertz, The Piltch Point is a livecast covering news, reviews, and previews of devices and components.

 Hosted by Avram Piltch, Online Editorial Director of LAPTOP Magazine, and moderated by Scott Ertz and Nicholas DiMeo, The Piltch Point is a livecast covering the news of the week in the mobile space.

-Hosted by Avram Piltch, Online Editorial Director of LAPTOP Magazine and Tom's Guide, and moderated by Scott Ertz, The Piltch Point is a livecast covering the news of the week in the mobile space.
+Hosted by Avram Piltch, Editor-in-Chief of Tom's Hardware, and moderated by Scott Ertz, The Piltch Point is a livecast covering news, reviews, and previews of devices and components.

 Avram Piltch discusses some of the annoyances with Windows 8.1 and how to solve them.
 From searching for files to not copying files in Modern UI; from quickly vanishing notifications to protecting you from yourself, Avram has the solutions.